marloeleven/react-boiler-plate/README.md

 ### Motivation

-I wanted to have a consistent setup, very easy to use React based boilerplate that will kickstart every project that I worked on
+I wanted to have a consistent setup, very easy to use React boilerplate that will kickstart every project that I'll worked on

+### Installation

+step 1: clone the repo

+step 2: run `yarn`

+step 3: change remote origin `git remote set-url origin <git_remote_url>`